TheBritish23/Piggy/README.md

 ## Description

-_A game of Pig Dice where you can choose one or more players to play.
+_A game of Pig Dice where you win by getting 25 and losing by rolling 1.
 Also uses an algorithim to predict the number you roll._

 ## Setup/Installation Requirements